BrandonJohnGrenier/rora/README.md

     # sally will sit at seat number 6
     table.add sally 6

 This index is not zero based.
-In other words, seat 1 is the first seat, you cannot specify to sit at 'seat 0', there's no such thing!
+In other words, seat 1 is the first seat, you cannot specify to sit at seat 0.
 If the specified seat is already taken by another player an exception is raised.
 If the specified seat doesn't exist (you specify to seat a player at seat 11 at a 9-seated table) and exception will be raised.

 You can remove players by using the tables' remove method: